Even the greatest event needs to be publicized. Follow these steps to get people’s attention:

 1. Start by adding the event to the appropriate calendar

-- The CampusGroups Calendar is for student-focused events within the Berkeley Haas community
+- The CampusGroups Calendar and Strictly Business are for student-focused events within the Berkeley Haas community

 - Events that will attract both students and the public are appropriate to list on both calendars.

 - Always check both calendars when planning events to avoid conflicts

 - Submitting an event to the calendar DOES NOT mean that it will automatically be included in Strictly Business (see below for getting an event included in Strictly Business)